-4.4 Isolated Use Case(s)
+3.3 Simplified Use Case(s)

 The progressive development of the physical prototype and of its software capabilities requires selecting in the complete sterility process a subset of operations which can be reasonably implemented.
-This is the purpose of the isolated use cases.
+This is the purpose of the simplified use cases.

-An isolated use case is a subset of the real full process.
-The first isolated use case considered can be seen in Fig. 10, which is the third sub-task of the full sterility testing use case described in section 4.2.2.
+A simplified use case is a subset of the aforementioned real full process.
+The first simplified use case considered can be seen in Fig. 10, which is the third sub-task of the full sterility testing use case described in section 3.2.2.